 - 🧠 Pro Tip: Derry tends to have the lowest rental car rates in Northern Ireland, making it a smart place to begin a scenic drive along the Wild Atlantic Way or Causeway Coast.

-City of Derry Airport is one of the most affordable entry points for travelers visiting the northwestern part of Ireland.
-Fares from the UK often sit between $30–$70 one-way, and with the right pairing, a full roundtrip from the US can stay under $500 in February, March, or November.
-Accommodations and restaurants in Derry also tend to be cheaper than those in Dublin or Belfast, helping your travel budget stretch further.
+City of Derry is one of the most affordable entry points for Ireland’s northwest.
+It runs regular budget routes to UK cities like London, Liverpool, and Glasgow. fares from Britain often sit between $30 and $70 one-way, and a well-timed US trip via a UK hub can stay under $500 in February, March, or November.
+Hotels and restaurants in Derry also run cheaper than Dublin or Belfast, which stretches your budget further.

-After landing, you’re less than 20 minutes from the historic walled city of Derry.
-The famous Peace Bridge, Bogside murals, and Tower Museum are all within walking distance.
-For nature lovers, County Donegal’s wild coastline and Glenveagh National Park are just over an hour away by car.
+After landing you’re less than 20 minutes from the historic walled city.
+The Peace Bridge, the Bogside murals, and the Tower Museum are all within walking distance of each other.
+For nature, County Donegal’s wild coastline and Glenveagh National Park are about an hour away by car, which makes Derry a smart start to a Causeway Coast or Wild Atlantic Way drive.

-Fun fact: The runway at City of Derry Airport is built on reclaimed land beside the River Foyle, so your landing comes with serious waterfront views.
+Fun fact: The runway at City of Derry Airport is built on reclaimed land beside the River Foyle.
+Your landing comes with serious waterfront views!

 - Read next: Unique Experiences in Northern Ireland